mikeharder/SyncOverAsync/net/BlockingHttpClient/README.md

-# SyncOverAsync - .NET - DelayHttpServer
+# SyncOverAsync - .NET - BlockingHttpClient

 ## Overview
 * Implements an HTTP client which uses either async or sync-over-async to wait for responses